liesnikov/extensible-elaborator/paper/main.md

 The third option is to report them as an error and exit immediately.

 In particular, the second option allows us to incorporate more involved inference algorithms into the system.
-For example, if we were to implement an erasure inference algorithm as described by Tejiščák [@tejiscakDependentlyTypedCalculus2020], we would have to create metavariable annotations (described as "evars" in the paper) that can be instantiated beyond the definition site.
+For example, if we were to implement an erasure inference algorithm as described by @tejiscakDependentlyTypedCalculus2020, we would have to create metavariable annotations (described as "evars" in the paper) that can be instantiated beyond the definition site.

 ## The language is only as extensible, as the core is ##